yz-endo/yaml-nunjucks-loader/README.md

 # yaml-nunjucks-loader

-yaml-nunjucks-loader is an Webpack loader which loads Nunjucks-templated YAML file and returns a function that creates an JS object from given parameters.
+yaml-nunjucks-loader is an Webpack loader which loads Nunjucks-templated YAML file and returns a function that creates a JavaScript object with given parameters.

+Template files are compiled to JavaScript and embedded into a bundle.
+Applying parameters and parsing YAML are executed at runtime.

 ## Installation